Corona Dog Bites Lawyer

 What if the dog’s owner denies responsibility?

-Even if a dog's owner denies responsibility, California law is quite clear.
-The state operates under a "strict liability" rule for dog bites.
-This means the owner is generally held accountable for injuries their dog causes, regardless of whether the dog has a history of aggression or if the owner was careless.
-You usually just need to show that the bite happened and that it resulted in an injury.
+Even if a dog's owner denies they are at fault, California law often holds them responsible anyway.
+The state follows a “strict liability” rule for dog bites.
+This means an owner is liable for injuries their dog causes, even if the dog has never been aggressive before or the owner wasn't being careless.
+Generally, you only have to show that the dog bit you and that you were injured as a result.

 How long do I have to take legal action after a dog bite?

-In California, you have a two-year window from the date of the bite to file a lawsuit under Civil Code § 335.1.
-If you don't act within that period, you will almost certainly lose your right to sue, even if the dog's owner was clearly at fault.
+In California, the law gives you two years from the date of a dog bite to file a claim, according to Civil Code § 335.1.
+If you miss this two-year deadline, your case will almost certainly be thrown out, even if the owner was clearly at fault.

 In California, how long does an insurance company have to settle a claim?